 How do you set up salary sacrifice with your umbrella?

 Contact your umbrella and ask to set up salary sacrifice.
 Tell them the amount or percentage you want to sacrifice each pay period.
-They update your payroll records and the change appears from your next payslip.
+They update your payroll record and the change appears from your next payslip.

 What to watch out for